simonchalder/simonchalder/README.md

 Recent projects I have worked on:

+- An Android tree height calculator written in Python
+- An app to calculate, display and compare carrying capacities for wildlife over time
 - A stock management system in C# .NET with a remote MongoDB database
 - A bill and tip calculator in .NET C# with WPF
 - An application to practice unit testing in .NET C#